securitytxt/security-txt/draft-foudil-securitytxt.md

    1. Name of the field being registered or updated
    2. Short description of the field
    3. Whether the field can appear more than once
-   4. The document in which the specification of the field is published
+   4. The document in which the specification of the field is published (if available)
    5. New or updated status, which MUST be one of:
        - current: The field is in current use
        - deprecated: The field is in current use, but its use is discouraged
        - historic: The field is no longer in current use
+   6. Change controller

 An update may make a notation on an existing registration indicating that a registered field is historical or deprecated if appropriate.